apache/couchdb/README.md

 Splitting and merging partitions is an immature feature of the system, and will require attention in the near-term.
 We believe we can implement both functions and perform them while the database remains online.

+### Getting Started

+Mem3 requires R13B03 or higher and can be built with [rebar][6], which comes bundled in the repository.
+Rebar needs to be able to find the `couch_db.hrl` header file; one way to accomplish this is to set ERL_LIBS to point to the apps subdirectory of a bigcouch checkout, e.g.

+    ERL_LIBS="/usr/local/src/bigcouch/apps" ./rebar compile

 ### License
 [Apache 2.0][3]